Back to DNB Tips

 • Create a self-study schedule - 1 hour daily, non-negotiable

-• Join online study groups (WhatsApp/Telegram) with DNB peers
+• Join online study groups (WhatsApp/Telegram) with PG+SS peers

 • Attend NBEMS webinars - they're mandatory anyway, use them!